jcvignoli/lumiere-movies/README.md

 ## Changelog

 Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog") to find out the latest developments.
-Or for even more extensive and recent changes available at my [GIT repository](https://github.com/jcvignoli/lumiere-movies "GIT repository").
+Or for even more extensive and recent changes available at my [GIT commits](https://github.com/jcvignoli/lumiere-movies/commits/master "GIT commits").

 Major changes:

+### 3.4

+* Cache improvement, fixed longstanding bugs, admin design ameliorated, popups design ameliorated, lumière variables are now automatically updated, code simplification (notably droped htaccess generation), taxonomy pages for people created (huge boost for reasons of using taxonomy).
+Updated to imdbphp 7.0 library.
+* Due to recent changes on IMDb website, the new imdbphp library has been rewritten.
+You must clear your cache folder to make sure the new pages are downloaded, as the olde pages are no longer supported.
+Just go to the admin panel, go to Lumière plugin settings, then 'cache management' panel -> 'manage cache', click on 'delete all cache', and you're done.

 ### 3.3